 There is a significant gap in terms of implementation of driving simulators and elearning and other ICT training tools into everyday training praxis.
-Driving simulators and e-learning were widely accepted by the driver training industry due to their financial efficiency which is perceived as a key factor on Polish driver training market (there is a strong market competition due to more than ... professional driver training centres in Poland).
+Driving simulators Please give short descriptions of the discussion and e-learning were widely accepted by the driver training industry due to their financial efficiency which is perceived as a key factor on Polish driver training market (there is a strong market competition due to more than ... professional driver training centres in Poland).
 Despite that, SBT and CBT training has been hardly discussed in the scientific context in Poland.
 The vast majority of papers and elaborations published in Poland aims specifically at driving simulator-based research, taking into account the evaluation of driver distraction and interaction with other objects located on and in the vicinity of the road.